Sudanese authorities detain Reuters, AFP reporters in Khartoum

 AFP confirmed the detention of one of its journalists.
 In an article, the news agency said its management strongly condemned the arrest and asked for his immediate release.

-Protests and clashes with security forces broke out across Sudan this month after Khartoum imposed tough economic measures in line with recommendations by the International Monetary Fund.

-Reporting by Samia Nakhoul and John Davison; Editing by Nick Tattersall and Richard Balmforth
+Protests and clashes with security forces broke out across Sudan early this month after Khartoum imposed tough economic measures in line with recommendations by the International Monetary Fund (IMF).
+(Reporting by Samia Nakhoul and John Davison; Editing by Nick Tattersall and Richard Balmforth)